cafaray/events-service/README.md

 - **PostGIS**: Spatial database extension for geographical queries
 - **Hibernate Spatial**: JPA implementation for spatial data

+### About postgis

+PostGIS is an open source spatial database that extends the PostgreSQL database to support spatial data types and operations.
+It provides a set of functions and operators for working with spatial data, such as points, lines, and polygons.
+PostGIS is used in this project to store and query the locations of venues.

+The PostGIS database is hosted on a public cluster to be accessed directly by the services.
+The approach that we are using to deploy the database is to use a Percona Cluster.
+For more information in how to setup a Percona Cluster, please refer to the [our percona cluster documentation](./spatialDatabase.md).

+### About hibernate spatial

+Hibernate Spatial is a JPA implementation for spatial data.
+It provides a set of annotations and interfaces for working with spatial data, such as points, lines, and polygons.
+Hibernate Spatial is used in this project to store and query the locations of venues.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: